-Many teaching professionals working within schools specialised in severe learning disabilities, challenging behaviour, special needs or autism, and care workers within mental health care and psychiatric hospitals, as well as social worker have been bitten in the past.
+Many educational professionals working within schools specialised in severe learning disabilities, challenging behaviour, special needs or autism, and care workers within mental health care and psychiatric hospitals, as well as social worker have been bitten in the past.

 You might be aware of the fact that bite injuries can indeed become infected and the injured individual could subsequently be contaminated with pathogens.
 Transmissions of potentially life-threatening viruses, such as Hepatitis B, Hepatitis C or HIV are also a part of reality.